 Thankfully, the nice folks at Explore Edmonton & Tourism Jasper thought to invite Jess and I over to have a little explore.
 We spent eight days in Canada in total, partly in the city of Edmonton, and then in Jasper National Park for the Dark Sky Festival.
 The Dark Sky Festival I’ll be covering in an upcoming post.

-In this post, I’m going to share our Edmonton experiences, in the form of a series of suggestions to inform your visit.
-First though:
+In this post, I’m going to share our Edmonton experiences, in the form of a series of suggestions to inform your visit, starting with the answer to a question you might have.

 Edmonton is the capital of Alberta, one of Canada’s provinces.
 Alberta is the second province along from the west, bordering British Columbia to the west and Saskatchewan to the east.
 South, you’ll find the US states of Washington and Montana.